Quercus robur: Description

 Flowering takes place in spring (early May in Northern Europe) and the flowers are wind-pollinated.
 The male flowers occur in narrow catkins some 2-4 cm long and arranged in small bunches.
 The female flowers are small, brown with dark red stigmas, about 2 mm in diameter and are found at the tips of new shoots on peduncles 2–5 cm long.

 The fruits (acorns) are borne in clusters of 2–3 on a long peduncle (stalk) 4–8 cm long.
 Each acorn is 1.5–4 cm long, ovoid with a pointed tip, starting whitish-green and becoming brown, then black.
-As with all oaks, the acorns are carried in a distinctive shallow cup which can be useful in identifying the species.
+The acorns are carried in a distinctive shallow cup which can be useful in identifying the species.
 It is an "alternate bearing" species, with large crops produced every other year.

 Chemistry

 Grandinin/roburin E, castalagin/vescalagin, gallic acid, monogalloyl glucose (glucogallin) and valoneic acid dilactone, monogalloyl glucose, digalloyl glucose, trigalloyl glucose, rhamnose, quercitrin and ellagic acid are phenolic compounds found in Q. robur.
 The heartwood contains triterpene saponins.